Managing projects and offset issuance

 The BC Carbon Registry tracks the ownership and status of offset units, credits and funded units, providing transparency to the industry and public.

-Once offset units are issued, they can be transferred to other parties or sold to other organizations such as the province, which purchases offsets as part of its commitment to carbon neutral government.
+Once offset units are issued, they can be transferred to other parties or sold to other organizations that can use B.C. offset units to satisfy regulatory requirements or to achieve voluntary emissions reduction or net-zero targets.